mlromramse/relax/readme.md

 ### The jar is runnable

-When built with maven using the assembly plugin the jar is a runnable server in its own right.
+When built with maven using the maven-dependecy-plugin the jar is a runnable server in its own right.

 ##### Build like this: